bregman-arie/devops-exercises/README.md

 :warning: &nbsp;Some answers might be only partial and shouldn't be used as they are in interviews

-:exclamation: &nbsp;You don't need to know how to answer all the questions here.
-DevOps is not about specific set of tools or technologies.
+:exclamation: &nbsp;You don't need to know how to answer all these questions here.
+DevOps is not about specific set of tools or techs

-:exclamation: &nbsp;Some questions are very specific and will be asked only if you are interviewing to a specialized role (e.g. Ansible Expert)
+:exclamation: &nbsp;Some questions are very specific and will be asked only if you are being interviewed to specialized roles

 :pencil: &nbsp;You can add more questions & answers by submitting pull requests :)